lozalojo/mem/README.md

 ## Overview

-This is the R package of the Moving Epidemics Method
+This is the R package of the Moving Epidemic Method

 ## Installation